RefreshMyMind/jQueryDatatablesDemos/README.md

 # jQueryDatatablesDemos
-A tutorial about jQuery Datatables using HTML DOM and MySQL DataSources<br>
+A tutorial about jQuery Datatables using two Data sources : HTML DOM and MySQL&PHP&Ajax <br>
 <a href="http://refreshmymind.com">&copy;RefreshMyMind.com</a>